kate-marine/data-visualization-mcp-server/README.md

 VizSpec: visualization instructions, stores which dataset id, what plot type, which columns, optional styling
 Plot: records an output, links back to its VizSpec, stores the PNG bytes and optional HTML

-Note: The actual raw tabular data is stored separately in a dictionary keyed by dataset ID, alongside with Dataset metadata.

-4. Memory Storing
+Memory Storing

 Made a class ResourceStore to hold everything while the server is running.
 It’s basically a wrapper class around Python dictionaries.
 Every tool imports the same singleton instance so they all share state.

-Note: this works until you restart the server and everything is gone.
+(This works until you restart the server and everything is gone.
 Later on I tried adding a persistence feature to solve this.
-Haven’t confirmed it’s working yet
+Haven’t confirmed it’s working yet)

 Also note: There are two separate dataset dictionaries. _datasets holds the Dataset object with metadata like name, column names, row count. _dataset_frames holds the actual pandas DataFrame with the raw rows and values.
 I originally had just one dictionary but then had to make them separate because Dataset is a Pydantic model and Pydantic can't serialize a DataFrame.
 So they have to be in parallel and share the same ID as the key.
 (Claude helped me debug this issue and suggested this approach!).